cloudamqp/erlang-packages/README.md

 ## Versions

 Every [version of Erlang that is released on GitHub](https://github.com/erlang/otp/releases) is built, currently for Ubuntu 20.04, 22.04 and 24.04.

+## Caveat

+GitHub disables the scheduled workflow if there hasn't been activity in this repository for at least 60 days.
+Need to manually enable the workflow to resume scheduled runs.

 ## Install